 – Establish family rituals such as visiting sick or elderly neighbours or supporting charities that your children can become involved in from an early age.

-John will give a talk on ‘Building Self-Esteem in Children and Teenagers’ in the Carlton Hotel, Blanchardstown, Dublin on Wednesday 28th November 2018.
+John will give an online talk for parents on ‘Building Resilience and Self-Esteem in Children and Teenagers’ on Wednesday 1st June 2022.
 Click here for details.